Key positions unchanged in new Ivory Coast government

 ABIDJAN (Reuters) - Ivory Coast President Alassane Ouattara named a new government on Tuesday, but the key positions of finance, defense and agriculture were unchanged, a presidential spokesman said.

 Few of the 36 ministerial jobs were changed in a re-jigging that was largely cosmetic.
-A few extra jobs went to the PDCI and one key post went to an ally of national assembly head Guillaume Soro.
+A handful of extra jobs went to the PDCI and one key post went to an ally of national assembly head Guillaume Soro.

 Soro is a former rebel leader who loosely controls armed factions of the military that have staged several mutinies in the past few years.

-Prime Minister Amadou Gon Coulibaly will retain the finance portfolio, Hamed Bakayoko retains defense and Mamadou Coulibaly Sangafowa remains agriculture minister, Patrick Achi, secretary general of the presidency said.
+Prime Minister Amadou Gon Coulibaly will retain the finance portfolio, Hamed Bakayoko retains defense and Mamadou Coulibaly Sangafowa remains agriculture minister, said Patrick Achi, secretary general of the presidency.

+Foreign investment and a plethora of lucrative cash crops, including 40 percent of the world’s cocoa, have enabled Ivory Coast to become one of Francophone Africa’s most prosperous economies.
+But political squabbling, which sometimes spills over into ethnic conflict, periodically threatens its stability.

+It was divided for nearly a decade between a government-controlled south and rebel-held north, ending in a short civil war that killed 3,000 people after a disputed poll in 2010.
+Many fear that old rivalries over power and land could easily flare up again at the 2020 election.

 Sidiki Konate, a close Soro aide, was made minister of arts and culture.